Kiyoshika/json-parser/README.md

 # JSON Parser for C
 I've been wanting to write a JSON parser for a while just for the hell of it, so here's my attempt.

-NOTE: this is still pretty heavy under construction, but pretty usable so far.
+NOTE: this is still under construction, but pretty usable so far.

-Due to being under construction, the API is incomplete and unstable (may change).
+Due to being under construction, the API is incomplete and unstable (i.e., may change).

 If you notice a bug (that's not alreay mentioned in the issues) please report it!
 (Or fix it and submit a PR)

 ## Overview
-Currently supported features:
+### Currently supported features:
 * Basic objects with the following datatypes:
   * int32, double, bool, string, object, array
 * Mixed-type arrays